Anmol53/react-conceptual-questions/README.md

     ***

-13. ## Explain how to work with redux?
+13. ## Explain how to work with redux.

     The way **<span style="color:#593D88;">Redux</span>** works is simple.
 There is a central store that holds the entire state of the application.
 Each component can access the stored state without having to send down props from one component to another.
 There are three building parts: `actions`, `store`, and `reducers`.